Where can you buy Ripple?

 There’s no doubt about it, the popularity of cryptocurrency investment is growing by the day, especially in Canada.
-Previously, only avid internet users were let in on the secrets of what cryptocurrency such as Bitcoin, Litecoin, Ethereum, and Ripple had to offer, but now daily newspaper readers who see “what is Bitcoin” splashed across the tech section are in the know.
-The digital world’s best-kept secret is now out, and everybody wants a piece of the pie in case it houses the golden ticket to a lavish lifestyle.
+Previously, only avid internet users were let in on the secrets of what cryptocurrency such as Bitcoin, Litecoin, Ethereum, and Ripple had to offer.
+Now, people who read the newspaper or watch cable news see “what is Bitcoin” splashed across every tech section and newscast.
+Everyone thinks they are in the know.
+The digital world’s best-kept secret is now out, and everybody wants a piece of the pie like it houses the golden ticket to a lavish lifestyle.

-To seasoned investors, it may seem like the opportunity to earn vast amounts of money has been and gone.
+To seasoned investors, it may seem like the opportunity to earn vast amounts of money in cryptocurrency has come and gone.
 After all, when Bitcoin, the original form of cryptocurrency, first hit the market, you could buy it for as little as 0.30 cents.
-Now, you’re lucky to be able to buy it for any less than $10,000 a coin.
-Of course, this doesn’t account for the volatility of Bitcoin value as it increases and decreases on an almost daily basis.
-However, it seems like your ability to buy it for less and sell it for a substantial amount more is no longer possible.
-That’s only true if you’re looking for a ‘get rich quick’ scheme and you’re not willing to play the long game.
+Now, it is worth thousands of dollars a coin.
+Of course, this doesn’t account for the volatility of Bitcoin value as the value increases and decreases on almost a daily basis.
+Unfortunately, it seems like your ability to buy Bitcoin for pennies and sell it for a substantial profit is no longer possible.
+Thankfully, that’s only true if you’re looking for a ‘get rich quick’ scheme rather than being willing to play the long game.

-Still, many peoplesee the benefits of Bitcoin and other cryptocurrencies, and there’s no time like the present to get involved.
-The Bitcoin to CAD rate will fluctuate, and the determining factor of whether you’re willing to invest is up to whether you’re ready to ride out the storm for an eventual gain.
+Still, many people see the benefits of Bitcoin and other cryptocurrencies, and there’s no time like the present to get involved.
+The Bitcoin to CAD rate will fluctuate, and the determining factor of whether you’re willing to invest is whether you’re ready to ride out the storm for an eventual gain.

-Within this article, we will first run through the pros and cons of Bitcoin, Ethereum and Ripple to help you decide which form of cryptocurrency is a good investment for you, before providing you with info onplatforms to buy, sell and trade on.
+Within this article, we will first run through the pros and cons of Bitcoin, Ethereum and Ripple to help you decide which form of cryptocurrency is a good investment for you, before providing you with info on platforms to buy Ripple in Canada, as well as Ethereum and Bitcoin.
+On these sites, you will also be able to sell and trade.

 Being the most popular form of cryptocurrency, this is the one that’s most likely to appeal to a wide range of buyers.